Skip to main content

 Best Practices

-Treat TokenLab as an OpenAI-compatible upstream unless you have a very specific reason to build a more complex provider mapping.
+Treat TokenLab as an OpenAI-compatible endpoint unless you have a very specific reason to build a more complex provider mapping.

-LiteLLM makes sense when your own platform wants virtual keys, extra routing policy, or centralized logs in front of TokenLab.
+LiteLLM makes sense when your own platform wants virtual keys, extra model-selection policy, or centralized logs in front of TokenLab.

 OpenAI-compatible translation layers are great for broad compatibility, but they are not the right place to promise every provider-native feature.